Our Storytelling Approach to Professional Video Production

 - Principal Videography.
 If we do interviews or show the “talking head” of a host, those scenes are usually filmed first.
 With interviews we must transcribe what is said so we can see it in print.
 If we’re doing scripted drama, this involves sets, actors, makeup, sound, multiple cameras, etc.

 - “B-roll” Videography or Still Photography.
 Video or stills that illustrate what is being said is known as “B-roll” footage (because the principal videography is called the “A-roll.”)
 The B-roll may include product photography, exteriors, illustrations, or any variety of images.
 Purchased stock still images or video footage may also be used.
+Some videos are 100% B-roll with voiceover or just music.

 - Graphics creation.
-The overall graphical theme of the piece is determined and submitted for approval.
+The overall graphical theme of the piece is determined and submitted for your approval.
 This may include logo development, or incorporation of existing branding.
 Approvals are requested for color, font, and other graphical theme issues.

 This is the exciting part where it all comes together